A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity: Problem Formulation

 \subsection{Accelerated Projection-Based Consensus}

-Originally proposed in~\cite{azizan2019distributed}, accelerated projection-based consensus (APC) is essentially a distributed linear system solver in which every iteration consists of a local projection-based consensus step followed by a global averaging step, both of which incorporate momentum terms that accelerate the convergence of the algorithm to the global solution of~\eqref{eq:global}.
+Originally proposed in~\cite{azizan2019distributed}, accelerated projection-based consensus (APC) is a distributed linear system solver in which every iteration consists of a local projection-based consensus step followed by a global averaging step, both of which incorporate momentum terms that accelerate the convergence of the algorithm to the global solution of~\eqref{eq:global}.
+We now describe APC in detail.